Is It Safe to Wear Earplugs in Bed Regularly?

 There are many reasons why we might choose to wear earplugs when in bed.
-A snoring partner, noisy neighbors or heavy traffic in the street outside your bedroom may be good examples why you would need to shut out unwanted noise.
+A partner, snoring neighbors or heavy traffic in the street outside your bedroom may be good examples of why you would need to shut out unwanted noise.

 Wearing earplugs can be slightly uncomfortable for some and an irritant for others.
 But weighing this against getting a good nights sleep is something you just have to do.
 Some tend to request a course of sleeping tablets or sedatives from a doctor – often as a more comfortable way to get to sleep at night.
 However, this method is not without unwanted side effects.